 Whenever a host has to send a packet to any other host it knows the target hosts IP address.
 You must be wondering;

 A host knows the other host by its ‘name’.
 Like, you know Google by its ‘hostname’ or ‘domain name’ i.e. google.com, you don’t have to worry about its ‘IP address’.
-It is the ‘DNS server’ who resolve the domain name into the IP address.
+It is the ‘DNS server’ that resolve the domain name into the IP address.

-The packet is then passed to the data link layer.
+The request packet is then passed to the data link layer.
 Here, the packet is encapsulated inside a frame.
 The frame has:

 Now, the target host prepares an ARP reply packet with its physical MAC address.
 This reply packet is unicast to the sending host.

-Packet Format of ARP
+Packet Format of Address Resolution Protocol

 After getting the working of ARP let us discuss the packet format of ARP.
 The figure below shows the ARP packet format: